 Learn how to import your chart of accounts to QuickBooks Online from a spreadsheet.

 QuickBooks uses your chart of accounts to organise all your accounting.
 When you set up your company, QuickBooks customises your chart of accounts for you.
-Instead of manually entering your accounts, you can import a spreadsheet of custom accounts or your existing accounts from another QuickBooks Online or Desktop company file.

 Here's how to import your accounts from a spreadsheet.